 Artix provides the following configuration options to enable you to fine-tune the behavior of the monitoring plug-in.

-Reporting the message payload
+Capturing the message payload

-You can enable reporting of the message payload on the server side (for example, a SOAP message over HTTP).
+You can choose to enable capturing of the message payload (for example, a SOAP message over HTTP).
 If this option is set to false, only the payload size is reported.
-The default value is:
+The default values are: